First measurement of $^{30}$S+$\alpha$ resonant elastic scattering for the $^{30}$S($\alpha$,p) reaction rate: Analysis

 The differential cross section was then calculated using

 where $Y_{\alpha}$ is the yield of $\alpha$ particles at each energy bin, $S(E_{\rm b})$ is the stopping power of $^{30}$S in He+CO$_{2}$, $I_{\rm b}$ is the number of $^{30}$S beam ions injected into the target, $n$ is the number density of $^{4}$He atoms, $\Delta E$ is the energy bin size (100~keV), and $\Delta \Omega_{\rm c.m.}$ is the center-of-mass solid angle at each energy bin.
-The number of beam ions injected into the target $I_{\rm b}$ was defined as the coincidence between the two PPACs, recorded as a scaler during the run, multiplied by the average $^{30}$S purity.
+The number of beam ions injected into the target $I_{\rm b}$ was defined as the coincidence between the two PPACs, recorded as a scaler during the run, multiplied by the average $^{30}$S purity, which includes a cut for the active target entrance window for successful injection into the target.
+The lower efficiency of PPACb cancels out in the deduction of the cross section because we demanded beam particle detection with the PPACs for counting both the number of scattering events and injected beam ions.
 Since the scattering could take place over a range of target depths, we calculated the solid angle $\Omega_{\rm c.m.}$ from the vantage point of each actual scattering event and fit the trend with an empirical function.
-The yield of $\alpha$ particles $Y_{\alpha}$ was scaled universally by a factor of 2.0 to match the calculated magnitude of Rutherford scattering at lower energies; a similar deficiency was observed in the number of $\alpha$ particles (produced in the cocktail beam by CRIB) detected by the high-gain GEM compared to the SSD in a test run.
+The yield of $\alpha$ particles $Y_{\alpha}$ was scaled universally by a factor of $2.0\pm0.1$ to match the calculated magnitude of Rutherford scattering at lower energies; a similar deficiency was observed in the number of $\alpha$ particles (produced in the cocktail beam by CRIB) detected by the high-gain GEM compared to the SSD in a low-statistics test run giving a scaling factor 1.8$\pm$0.3 (see Secs.
+II~B and III~D below and Ref. \cite{kahlphd} for further details).
+A series of measurements are already planned to further investigate and constrain this scaling factor.
 The resulting excitation function is shown in Fig.~\ref{rmatrix-good}(a).